akshaankhan2004/QueryBot-UG-Rule-Book-IITB/README.md

 Please edit the paths to various input files in the code accordingly.

 To access the model:

-Download all the files present in the Drive link
+1. Download all the files present in the Drive link.
-Run 'gradio.ipynb' to use the model
+2. Run 'gradio.ipynb' to use the model

 # Notes
 The file 'data_preprocessing.ipynb' was run in Google Colab and 'model.ipynb' was run in local system so there is some difference in both codes.